 After the census date each semester (31 March and 31 August) you will be emailed your Commonwealth Assistance Notice (CAN), an official statement outlining your unit of study enrolment for that session, your student contribution, and any HELP debt or loan fee you may have incurred.

 You can access this information any time via Sydney Student (go to ‘My finances’, ‘Your finances’, then ‘CAN statements’).
 The CAN statement also includes your Commonwealth Higher Education Student Support Number (CHESSN), which you will need to check your Usyd HELP balance.

 To check your accumulated HELP debt across universities and to check the repayments you have made, log in to your MyGov account.

 You must provide your TFN to be eligible for HELP.
 The Australian Taxation Office (ATO) can assist you with information on how to obtain a TFN.

 You have to start repaying your HELP debt through the taxation system once your income is above the compulsory repayment threshold, even if you are still studying.
-The compulsory repayment threshold is adjusted each year, increasing according to consumer price index.
+The compulsory repayment threshold is adjusted each year, increasing according to the Consumer Price Index (CPI).
 For the 2019-2020 income year, the compulsory repayment threshold is $45,881.

 Not if you withdraw before the census date.
 If you withdraw after the census date, you may be able to obtain a remission of your HELP debt if you can prove special circumstances, such as illness, injury or misadventure, which made it difficult for you to continue studying.
 For more information, please read our ‘Fee refunds’ article.